White-Oak/arch-setup-for-dummies/guide.md

 ## Infinality installation
 You now have a clean Arch installation with several applications and yaourt and custom fonts installed.

 Next steps will guide you through the installion process of an infinality bundle.
+I'm not sure if you really need it now, cause fonts on my Arch install look really good.
+I'm not sure about Java, though.

 1. `sudo nano /etc/pacman.conf`
   1. Add following lines